rushuuu/Encryption-Decryption/readme.md

 - **routes/userRoutes.js**: Defines the routes for user-related operations.
 - **services/userService.js**: Contains business logic for user operations.
 - **tests/userModule.test.js**: Test suite for the User Management API using Jest and Supertest.
-- **utils/encryption.js**: Utility functions for encrypting and decrypting user data.
+- **utils/encryption.js**: Utility functions for encrypting and decrypting data.
+- **utils/rsaMethod.js**: Functions for generating RSA key pairs and encrypting/decrypting data using RSA.
+- **utils/pgpMethod.js**: Functions for encrypting and decrypting data using PGP.
 - **.gitignore**: Specifies files and directories to be ignored by Git.
 - **package.json**: Contains metadata about the project and its dependencies.
 - **readme.md**: Documentation for the project.

+---

 ## **Working Mechanism**